-You should then take note of the latch settings, whether it is 2 ¾ or 2 3/8 because the new one will need to be similar to the original one.
+It would be best if you then took note of the latch settings, whether it is 2 ¾ or 2 3/8, because the new one will need to be similar to the original one.

 Installing Drive-in Latch

 You will need to push the latch inside and place a flat wood against it, then tap it with a hammer for a snugly fit.
-Check if the center of the hole is aligned to that of the latch, if not then you will have to remove the lock again and readjust it.
+Check if the center of the hole is aligned to that of the latch.
+If not, you will have to remove the lock again and readjust it.
 You can then insert the deadbolt into the hole.

-You will then ensure the thread in the exterior side of your lock align with the inside for the screws as well as visual-lining-up the holes and the receiving rods.
+You will then ensure the thread on the exterior side of your lock aligns with the inside for the screws and visual-lining-up the holes and the receiving rods.
 After this, the two lock sides should slide in together, and then you can tighten up the screws.